allenjbTX/allenjbTX/README.md

 <h3 align="center">Computational chemistry PhD student</h3>

 - 🔭 I’m currently working on **fragment-based Δ-learning models**

-- 👯 I’m looking to collaborate on **simulations of biomolecules and advanced materials for energy storage/conversion**

-- 💬 Ask me about **rare-earth elements**

 - 📫 How to reach me **allenjb@bu.edu**

 <h3 align="left">Connect with me:</h3>